industrialtablet/Build-Videorecorder-Bundle-use-Networkoptix-Client-on-HYY-RK3566-Tablet/README.md

 # Build-Videorecorder-Bundle-use-Networkoptix-Client-on-HYY-RK3566-Tablet
 This repository is the documentation for RK3566 rk3568 tablet products, written by RSD Team of HYY Technology Co.,Ltd.

+I need the Linux Firmware for the RK3588 too.
+We have found out that 4K/8K videos are buggy in Linux.
+But we want to do a small video server with networkoptix video software.
+Can you do us the Linux Image for this, that we can test. networkoptix.com

+Can you tell me the config steps for networkoptix.
+And how test for you.
+I can do new Linux img for you.

+Which one is the application we need.

 # Contacts
 - Website: www.we-signage.com